benjamindkilleen/artifice/log.md

 * Could detect when the annotator is done, and then just call fit up till epochs?
 That would be good.

-## July 12, 2019: Experimenting with Caching
+## July 13, 2019: Experimenting with Caching
 * Seeing how long each epoch takes with caching enabled.
+* Had to take `steps_per_epoch` from the dataset, since it had already been batched.
+May want to take `size` before batching, so that shuffling and batching can be done after caching.
+* Why is the shuffle buffer not being filled anymore?